Launchpad: Apollo 11 Promises Kept

 Current Science: Satellites in space enable breakthrough technology here on Earth, from GPS to weather forecasting and firefighting.
 Discover stories of how access to space is changing our lives and how we look at the world.

 Virtual Reality Laboratory: We can’t yet vacation on the Moon, but we can see what the astronauts saw in stunning virtual reality (VR).
-Over a dozen VR headsets allow you to explore our past, present and future in space.
+VR headsets allow you to explore our past, present and future in space.